Toshihiro-Ota/classh/README.md

 ### Requirements

 We use the basic Python libraries.
-Dependencies can be installed with the following:
+The required packages can be installed with:

 ```bash
 pip install -r requirements.txt